Presto Geosystems Menu

 Next, the infill material is compacted.
 This compaction applies a load to the cells, but this load is removed as soon as the compaction equipment is no longer positioned over the cells.

-As an individual cell is loaded, it exerts an outward force while each of the adjacent cells pushes back on it (passive resistance) and prevent any sustained deformation.
-So, at the time of compaction, there is not a constant load nor is there a sustained deformation.
+As an individual cell is loaded, it exerts an outward force while each of the adjacent cells pushes back on it (passive resistance) and prevents any sustained deformation.
+Therefore, at the time of compaction, there is neither a constant load nor is there a sustained deformation.
 Thus far, the material is successfully installed without any creep effects.

 ASTM D6992 creep test is not applicable

-Those who make claims about potential for creep in geocell load support applications have cited ASTM standard methodology as the reasoning for concern.
+Those who make claims about creep potential in geocell load support applications have cited ASTM standard methodology as the reasoning for concern.

 ASTM standards provide an accepted means for standardizing testing to be able to directly compare products.
 It is important to review the intention and scope of a test to ensure that it is appropriate and will give relevant results.
 The Stepped Isothermal Method (SIM) is used to accelerate creep testing.
-ASTM D6992 uses the SIM method to predict the expected deformation of geosynthetics over time when used for reinforcement applications.
-This method can be effective however it is not suitable for a polyethylene geocell evaluation.
+ASTM D6992 uses SIM to predict the expected deformation of geosynthetics over time when used for reinforcement applications.
+This method can be effective; however, it is not suitable for a polyethylene geocell evaluation.

 ASTM D6992 5.3 Note 1 states, “Currently, SIM testing has focused mainly on woven and knitted geogrids and woven geotextiles made from polyester, aramid, polyaramid, poly-vinyl alcohol (PVA), and polypropylene yarn and narrow strips.”